MTR93600/AIMI-AI/README.md

     ISF BG Scaler:      As BG increases ISF will become stronger.
 The level of scaling can be adjusted.
                         0 = normal scaling, 5 is 5% stronger, -5 is 5% weaker ISF scaling.
     ISF BG Threshold:   As BG increases ISF will become stronger.
 ISF will no longer scale when above this level.
-                        1 is profile ISF, 1.5 would be a 150% smaller ISF, similar to a profile switch.

 UAM:
     UAMBoost Bolus Scale:       Multiply the initial UAMBoost bolus by this amount.
 0 will disable UAMBoost.